DEVELOPING FRACTIONS SENSE® 3 & 4

 This full-day workshop provides strategies for teaching the grades 3 and 4 Common Core fractions standards

-Using fraction blocks and other visual models, teachers develop a deep conceptual understanding of fractions.
+Using fraction blocks and other visual models, students develop a deep conceptual understanding of fractions.

 "This workshop is absolutely essential for any elementary teacher who teaches 3rd - 6th grade math.
 It provides foundational concepts to truly understand fractions." -Workshop Participant